MetaluNet/Fraise/doc/protocol.md

 The bitrate of the Fraise bus is currently fixed to **250 kbits/sec**.

-Communication is based on (1 start bit + 9 bits + 1 stop bit) words;
+Communication is based on [1 start bit + 9 bits + 1 stop bit] words;
-if bit 9 is set, the 8 lower bits are considered to be an address byte, or ID, which is used to select one of the microcontrollers.
+if bit 9 is set, the 8 lower bits represent an address byte, or ID, which is used to select one of the **fruits**.
-ID are comprised between 1 and 126.
+ID must be between 1 and 126.
 ID 127 is reserved for future use.
-Words with bit 9 cleared are data bytes, which are only read by the previously addressed **fruit**.
+Words with bit 9 cleared are data bytes, which are read by the addressed **fruit**.

 Transfers occur by packets of up to 31 effective data bytes.
 Packets can be of two types: raw bytes or characters string.